DaanAdriaanse/fungal-ITS-identification-pipeline/README.md

 Before running any identification workflow, raw Nanopore reads are filtered and quality-checked using `NanoPlot` and `Filtlong`.
 All project data is stored in the `project_data/` directory, containing raw FASTQ files from 10 PCR-amplified clinical fungal isolates.

+All commands are executed from the following working directory: /mnt/studentfiles/2025/2025MBI06.

 ### Installation